 Food From Family

 If you live in Minnesota (and in other places I’m sure), you can probably find O-shaped pasta at the store.
-But you can really use any type of pasta you want.
+But if you can’t (like me) you can really use any type of pasta you want.
 We’re pretty particular about that O-shaped pasta; but I promise if you use something different, it will taste the same to every single person in the world!… except for my family.

 Updated in April 2019:

 Since I wrote and published this recipe in 2017, Amazon has expanded its selection of grocery items in a big way.
-You can now order the exact O Pasta that we used back in the day:
+You can now order the exact O Pasta that we used back in the day (YAYYYYYYY!!!!!!!):

 The link above is for FOUR 1lb (16oz) boxes… in other words, A BUTTLOAD.
 You could store these in a big ol’ canning jar, or a really good airtight storage bin, and it would be just fine.
 But if you prefer to try this recipe before buying a whole lot of the O pasta, here are a couple other options…